-I am a composer and musician in and around Memphis and New York City.
-I can currently be heard with:
+A composer and musician in and around Memphis and New York City, Alex can currently be heard with:

-As for history, I have played piano, organ, synth, and guitar a great deal around Memphis since the mid-1980s.
-I was a founding member of The Reigning Sound, and played on their first 4 studio CDs.
-The Reigning Sound, plus Jack Oblivian, were also stand-ins for The Compulsive Gamblers and there was a fine CD of our live shows released by Sympathy for the Record Industry.
-I've also led groups called The Weeds and Rinderkinder in the 90s, and put out some singles on Loverly Records.
-This is all around Memphis.
-Tennessee.
-I was born near Memphis, Nebraska.
-Good bait shop there.
-I've also played with Jim Duckworth as Ragged Clown Behind and I now play with Harlan T. Bobo, Doug Easley, & Tim Prudhomme as one of The Luv Clowns, released on Goner, Jr. Records.
-So there's the clown thing.
-I also play trombone if wearing clown make-up.
-I can herd cattle with that thing.
-It's that effective.
+Greene has played piano, organ, synth, and guitar a great deal around Memphis since the mid-1980s.
+He was a founding member of The Reigning Sound, and played on their first 4 studio CDs.
+The Reigning Sound, plus Jack Oblivian, were also stand-ins for The Compulsive Gamblers and there was a fine CD of their live shows released by Sympathy for the Record Industry.
+Greene also led The Weeds and Rinderkinder in the 90s, releasing singles on Loverly Records.

-I also co-founded Big Ass Truck and played on that band's first CD.
-Other people I've played and recorded with: Tav Falco & Panther Burns, Alex Chilton, Impala, Linda Gail Lewis, Jim Dickinson, Iggy Pop (see Discography and Soundtracks).
-And I play with my beautiful, talented wife, Lorette Velvette.
-We write songs together, most recently to be found on "A History of Memphis Garage Bands: the 1990s".
-She and I are regular players in a NYC group called The Kropotkins.
-The legendary Moe Tucker was in that group for a NY minute.
-I scored a nifty little flick called Olympia, directed by Robert Byington.
-And I did the original podcast theme for the New York Academy of Sciences.
-Most recently I scored the documentary "Citizens Not Subjects!
-Reawakening Democracy in Memphis," made by Verissima Productions.
-I also grow vegetables, write, and teach anthropology.
+Greene co-founded Big Ass Truck and played on that band's first CD.
+Other artists he's performed and recorded with: Tav Falco & Panther Burns, Alex Chilton, Impala, Linda Gail Lewis, Jim Dickinson, Iggy Pop (see Discography and Soundtracks).
+Greene also composes soundtracks for a variety of media, including an original score for the independent feature film Olympia, directed by Robert Byington.
+His work can also be heard on podcasts for the New York Academy of Sciences.
+Most recently he scored the documentary "Citizens Not Subjects!
+Reawakening Democracy in Memphis," by Verissima Productions.
 See the Discography for more history.

 Email Alex Greene